Mountain Running: Everything you need to know about running at altitude

 DISCLAIMER: THIS ARTICLE DOES NOT PROVIDE MEDICAL ADVICE

 The content in this post is intended for informational or general educational purposes only and it is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your doctor or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment and before making any adjustments to your running, nutrition, fitness or healthcare routines.

 There are plenty of ways to shake up your running routine, from trying a new route to taking a run-cation.
-A great way to take your endurance training to the next level is altitude training.
+A great way to take your endurance training to the next level is mountain running (altitude training).

 When you return to lower altitude or sea level, your body keeps those extra blood cells, giving your performance a natural “boost.”

 A 2020 study found that after an 11-day training programme at high altitude, a group of runners observed a 13.6% increase in their VO2 max.

 Similar to the way mountain running (altitude training) affects oxygen flow to your muscles, the increased blood cell count allows your body to take in more oxygen with each breath, which could boost your performance at lower altitudes.